OVERVIEW OF ACADEMIC PROGRAMS

 Some certificates have a special admission procedure or require special prerequisites.
-Detailed information is available in the Curriculum section of this catalog or from the Admissions Office.
+Detailed information is available in the Admissions Office.
 There is no limit on the number of certificates a student may request, but a new form must be completed for each.

-NC State’s associate degree programs are designed so that a student who begins a program in the fall, or in the case of Radiological Sciences, Occupational Therapy Assistant and Physical Therapist Assistant in the summer, can complete that program within two years of full-time attendance following the recommended course load each semester.
+NC State’s associate degree programs are designed so that a student who begins a program in the fall can complete that program within two years of full-time attendance following the recommended course load each semester.

-A certificate program, like Practical Nursing, will require a year of full-time, daytime study, while shorter term certificate programs, like Computer Numerical Code, may require less than a year.
+A certificate program, like Practical Nursing, will require a year of full-time, daytime study, while shorter term certificate programs, like Real Estate, may require less than a year.
 Students attending on a part-time basis can expect to spend three to five years or more in completing an associate degree.
 In some programs, the course sequence and the prerequisites for courses can dictate the length of time necessary to complete the program.
-For further details regarding the curriculum and prerequisites for a specific program, contact your advisor or the Student Success Center.
+For further details regarding the curriculum and prerequisites for a specific program, contact the Student Success and Transition Center.

-An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check is required to enter the clinical or practicum sequence of many of the Health Science Programs and Education Programs.
+An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check is required to enter the clinical or practicum sequence of many of the health science programs and the Police Academy.
 Some programs also require drug screening.
 Contact the specific Program Directors for current information.